Skip to content

 • Granted directories (via -d or cwd) are exposed with id-mapped mounts — files look like they are owned by jai inside the jail.

-• Because the process has a different UID, it cannot read files that are only accessible to your user — this is where confidentiality comes from.
+• Because the process has a different UID, it cannot read files outside your home directory that are only accessible to your user — this is where confidentiality comes from.

 Strict mode requires the jai system user to exist.
 It does not work with NFS filesystems, because NFS does not support id-mapped mounts.